-Meaning, objectives and advantages of cost accounting; Difference between cost accounting and financial accounting; Cost concepts and classifications; Elements of cost and preparation of Cost Sheet; Installation of a costing system; Role of a cost accountant in an organization.
+Meaning, objectives, and advantages of cost accounting; Difference between cost accounting and financial accounting; Cost concepts and classifications; Elements of cost; Installation of acosting system; Role of a cost accountant in an organization

-Unit II: Elements of Cost: Material, Labour and Overheads (Lectures: 22)
+Unit II: Elements of Cost: Material, Labour and Overheads (Lectures:22)

-- a) Materials: Material/inventory control techniques.
-Accounting and control of purchases, storage and issue of materials.
-Methods of pricing of materials issues FIFO, LIFO, Simple Average, Weighted Average, EOQ. - b) Labour: Accounting and Control of labour cost.
-Time keeping and time booking.
+- a) Materials: Material/Inventory control techniques; Accounting and control of purchases, storage and issue of materials, methods of pricing of materials issues-FIFO, LIFO, Simple Average, Weighted Average, EOQ. - b) Labour: Accounting and Control of labour cost, time keeping and time booking.
 Concept and treatment of idle time, over time, labour turnover and fringe benefits.
-Methods of wage payment and the Incentive schemes- Halsey, Rowan, Taylor's Differential piecewage. - c) Overheads: Classification, allocation, apportionment and absorption of overheads; Under and over-absorption; Capacity Levels and Costs; Activity based cost allocation.
+Methods of wage payment and the Incentive schemes- Halsey, Rowan, Taylor's Differential piece wage. - c) Overheads: Classification, allocation, apportionment, and absorption of overheads; Under and over- absorption; Capacity Levels and Costs; Activity based cost allocation.